 o Sweep and clean – remove all cobwebs and any oil or grease from floor.

 Team Anderson Realty is here to help make things as easy as possible, so please print this checklist out to start your transition from a homeowner to a home seller.
-Call Team Anderson Realty at 919-610-5126 to list your current home and to help you with the purchase of a future home for you and your family.
+Call a Holly Springs Realtor at Team Anderson Realty at 919-610-5126 to list your current home and to help you with the purchase of a future home for you and your family.